mikro39/mikro39.github.io/content/post/SLIsSLOs.md

 NO!

 SREs should set aside time to define team ownership, and then work with the team that owns the product to define the SLIs.
-The SRE can and should assist.
+The SRE can and should assist, and should consult.

+SREs are responsible for keeping the big picture of the application anf product in mind in all that they do.